darkirbyy/symfo-base/README.md

   - variables: **PATH** where to copy the application on the server
   - secrets: server **USER** and private **KEYS** for SSH connection

-The workflow can be triggered manually in GitHub Actions or automatically when pushing to main branch (for prod) or to a release brach (for test).
+The workflow can be triggered manually in GitHub Actions or automatically when pushing to main (for prod) or to develop (for test).
+:warning: Automatic triggers are disabled by default, uncomment the corresponding lines in `.github/workflows/main.yml`.

 On the server, to correctly route the request as the app lives in a subdirectory, use this nginx location block (replacing *symfo-base* with the chosen `APP_NAME`):